hyperledger/bevel/docs/source/operations/adding_new_org_corda.md

         git_push_url: "gitops_push_url"   # Gitops https URL for git push like "github.com/hyperledger-labs/blockchain-automation-framework.git"
         username: "git_username"          # Git Service user who has rights to check-in in all branches
         password: "git_password"          # Git Server user password
+        private_key: "path_to_private_key"          # Path to private key file which has write-access to the git repo

       services:
         peers: